MIC-DKFZ/HD-BET/readme.md

 ##Installation Instructions

 1) Clone this repository
-2) Go into the HD_BET directory and install with
+2) Go into the repository (the folder with the setup.py file) and install with
     ```
     pip install -e .
     ```